The absorption coefficient at the

 observed frequencies of radio

-dimensions.)
+velocities.
 With a simple rotational model for the disk of our Galaxy,

-radio astronomers can convert radial velocities to distances, albeit
+astronomers can convert radial velocities to distances, albeit

 regions in our Galaxy.
 They roughly outline the major spiral arms.

-The spiral pattern of our Galaxy as
+The spiral pattern of our Galaxy in

 traced by H$\alpha$ (circles) and radio recombination lines (squares)